This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 This trick (Bernoulli effect) creates a slight negative pressure and automatically sucks cooler air in from the other opening

 This allows a room to cool down much faster in the evening by actively expelling warm air.
-(The fire department uses a similar principle for smoke extraction. – in the living room it helps to get rid of heat.)
+(The fire department uses a similar principle for smoke extraction—in living spaces, it helps to remove heat.)

-Distance from obstructions: Position fans freely, with no direct obstructions directly in front or behind them.
-Furniture, curtains, or walls too close to the unit can impede airflow or cause unwanted vibrations/noise.
-A fan needs "breathing room," meaning it has enough space to draw in and expel air.
+Furniture, curtains, or walls too close to the unit can obstruct airflow or cause unwanted vibrations/noise.
+A fan needs "breathing room," meaning enough space to draw in and expel air.

 No tripping hazards: Especially in the office, make sure that cables and fan stands don't cause anyone to trip.
 Position cables along walls or under cable ducts.
 Maximum efficiency won't help if someone steps on the fan—so safety first!

-Fans improve indoor air quality, but if used incorrectly, they can also be uncomfortable.
+Fans improve indoor climates, but if used incorrectly, they can also be uncomfortable.
 Here are some health concerns and how to avoid problems:

 Avoid drafts: A constant, strong airflow on the body can lead to draft discomfort.
 Typical consequences include tense neck and shoulder muscles or headaches when certain parts of the body cool down.